 “There is no doubt about it; how we use the internet determines for how sustainable the internet will be in the future.” – In4Art

-Sensing CO2 and E-missions will be developed in 2021 by Leanne Wijnsma, In4Art and in collaboration with Jens Gröger and The Grey Space in the Middle.
+Sensing CO2 and E-missions is co-developed in 2021 – 2022 by Leanne Wijnsma and In4Art with the support of Jens Gröger and Yoeran Luteijn.

 This project is supported by SIDNfonds.
 SIDN fund stands for a strong internet for everyone.
 The fund supports projects with social added value that contribute to a stronger internet and strong internet users, or that use the internet in an innovative way for our society.

-Leanne Wijnsma is also supported by Creative Industries Fund NL to realise the installation.
+Leanne Wijnsma is also supported by Creative Industries Fund NL to realise the installation and it was tested at The Grey Space in the Middle.